-The Department of English is now accepting for admission for Fall 2021.
-The application deadline is December 15th, 2020.
+The Department of English is no longer accepting for admission for Fall 2021.
+The application deadline was December 15th, 2020.

 Panthera, the Graduate School’s online application system, will collect information about your educational background, transcripts, personal statement, letters of recommendation, writing samples, application fee, and an application for a teaching assistantship if you choose to apply for one.

 International applicants also need to follow the application requirement guidelines of UWM’s Center for International Education.

 When you request a letter of recommendation, your recommender receives an email with a link to upload his or her letter directly to UWM.

 If you feel you might qualify for an Advanced Opportunity Fellowship and plan to apply for one that would begin in the 2020-2021 academic year, please contact the plan coordinator by November 15.

 To begin your application, choose your degree and program of interest.

 Also called a “Personal Statement,” it should be a substantive outline of your research interests, qualifications, and plans for graduate study.

 Upload unofficial transcripts from each undergraduate and graduate institution attended.
 If accepted, you will be required to submit official transcripts in order to enroll.

 - Three Letters of Recommendation